Asmi1710/Asmi1710/README.md

 - 👋 Hi, I’m @Asmi1710
 - 👀 I’m interested in learning and growing
-- 🌱 I’m currently learning Python for ML,DL and AI
+- 🌱 I’m currently learning web development.
 - 💞️ I’m looking to collaborate on any interesting project :)
-- 📫 How to reach me: Well-> I'll be mostly here...
+- 📫 How to reach me: Check my CV

 <!---
 Asmi1710/Asmi1710 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.